hugshoney/barnaclebot/README.md

-There is nothing to read in here :smirk-cat:.
+There is nothing to read in here :smirk_cat:.